MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-analytics.md

 This is why you must plan analytics for the Teams app you’re building the same way as you do for your SaaS product that runs on the web browser.

-//Planned flow: When to plan > Generate insights > Instrumenting app (how) to generate insight > Act on insight > How to grow app > How to monitize, monitor, plan for next update //
+//Planned flow: When to plan > Generate insights > Instrumenting app (what) to generate insight > Act on insight > How to grow app > How to monitize, monitor, plan for next update //

 ## When should you start the analytics journey for your Teams app?